QubesOS/qubes-doc/HCL.md

 ------------------------------------------------

 -   Lenovo Thinkpad T420 w/ Intel graphics
--   Lenovo Thinkpad T420s w/ Intel graphics (requires 2.3.7 kernel to handle the panel screen correctly)
+-   Lenovo Thinkpad T420s w/ Intel graphics (requires 3.2.7 kernel to handle the panel screen correctly)
--   Lenovo Thinkpad T61 w/ Nvidia graphics (Quadro NVS 140M) - works well (using xenlinux 2.6.38 kernel), better stability with [nvidia binary drivers](/wiki/InstallNvidiaDriver) - especially when using external monitor.
+-   Lenovo Thinkpad T61 w/ Nvidia graphics (Quadro NVS 140M) - works well.
 This system doesn't support VT-d!

 -   Samsung X460 - works well on both xenlinux 2.6.38 and pvops 3.2.7 kernel; after resume ethernet driver (sky2) need to be reloaded in netvm to start working again.
 Even though the chipset suppors VT-d, the BIOS is broken, and so the VT-d is not picked up by Xen, so it effectively doesn't work.